 The MA degree at UWM involves course work, a master’s project, and an oral exam.
 All degree requirements must be completed within five years of initial enrollment.
 The project must be completed and the exam taken within one year after completing 30 credits.

-For MA course requirements for each of our five separate programs, please see the requirements page of the Graduate Handbook.
+For MA course requirements for each of our four separate programs, please see the coursework page of the Graduate Handbook.

 MA/MLIS Coordinated Degree

 In cooperation with the School of Information Studies, the Department of English offers the Master of Arts/Master of Library Information Science (MA/MLIS) coordinated degree program to prepare students for positions as humanities librarians.
 Students enrolled in this program concurrently pursue an MA degree in English and an MLIS degree.
 Admission to the MA/MLIS degree is contingent upon acceptance to graduate studies by the Department of English and the School of Information Studies.
-Therefore, students must apply to both programs as well as to the Graduate School.
+Therefore, students must apply for the MA/MLIS in both English and SOIS through Panthera.
 Prerequisite to the award of either degree in this program is the simultaneous award of its counterpart degree.

-Students interested in the MA/MLIS program are required to choose one of five study concentrations in the Department of English graduate studies program.
-Those concentrations are:
+Students interested in the MA/MLIS program are required to choose one of four graduate plans in the Department of English graduate studies program.
+Those plans are:

 - Literature and Cultural Theory